hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_1d385dcc-8ab9-456d-a9a8-d5f4b3e6ac28-0_1.content.md

 Write me content for website with wallpaper which alt text is:

-"A wallpaper with a simple graphic of a neural network, against a background of complementary colors."
+"A wallpaper with a simple graphic of a neural network, against a background of Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors."

 The name/title of the page should not be 1:1 copy of the alt text but rather a real content of the website which is using this wallpaper.

 - Use markdown format
 - Start with heading
 - Heading should be short and concise
 - The content should look like a real website
 - The website should not be about the wallpaper, wallpaper is just a related background
 - Heading should be contain work "wallpaper" or "background"
 - Include real sections like references, contact, user stories, etc. use things relevant to the page purpose.